cbaggers/cbaggers.github.com/_posts/2015-11-17-the-flow-analyzer-lives-a-bit.md

             x))
         (v! x 0 0 0)))

-Now, if I let the flow analzer do it's work and inspect the data for the `v!` calls, I get something like.
+Now, if I let the flow analyzer do it's work and inspect the data for the `v!` calls, I get something like.

     (V!
 514 515)
     (V!
 514 518 519 520)